Scholarships & Awards Programs

 Cultural Diversity Scholarship | $500 - $3,000*

 To qualify, at least one parent must be Native American or Native Alaskan, Asian or Pacific Islander, African American or Hispanic.
 The student must also be a U.S. citizen and planning to enroll as a full-time student at Baker.
-Ethnic origin is reported on the Baker application for admission. *Need-based award
+Ethnic origin is reported on the Baker application for admission.
+The FAFSA is required annually. *Need-based award

 Dependents of full-time employees of Baker or eligible tuition exchange schools are required to complete the FAFSA annually by March 15.
 Tuition assistance will be a combination of state and federal grants and institutional dollars.